pinkeyyy/monogame-framework-wpfinterop/Readme.md

 		// this means every WpfGame control will have it's own keyboard & mouse manager which will only react if the mouse is in the control
 		_keyboard = new WpfKeyboard(this);
 		_mouse = new WpfMouse(this);

+		// must be called after the WpfGraphicsDeviceService instance was created base.Initialize();
 	}

 	protected override void Update(GameTime time)